About

 - When you first start / open the app, the app will contact the server to check for updates.
 If it sees there is a new version available for you, then it will download it from the server so you can get the new features.

 - If a bug happens, by default the app will send us the bug report data.
 The bug reports include computer-code stuff about the error (so we can try to improve things) and not the content of your PDF.
-You can optionally include a note about what you were trying to do, and have an option to include your email if you want.
+You can include a note about what you were trying to do if you want to add context, and have an option to include your email if you want.
 You can also turn this off completely in the Settings.

 How does this work with Spectrolite for risograph printing?